KrishDua/Snake-Game/README.md

 Snake Game

-A classic Snake Game implemented using HTML, CSS, JavaScript, and Canvas.
+A classic Snake Game implemented using HTML, CSS, JavaScript and Canvas.

 Features